syncfusion-content/wpf-docs/wpf/Radial-Gauge/Getting-Started.md

 **Method 2: Adding gauge reference from toolbox**

 You can drag the circular gauge control from the  toolbox and drop it to the designer.
-It will automatically reference the required assemblies and add the namespace to the page.
+It will add the required assembly references automatically, and add the namespace to the page.

 **Method 3: Adding gauge assemblies manually from the installed location**